keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 * A simple example is a function `toBits: Int => List[Boolean]` where the known quantity of `Boolean` bits returned requires specific knowledge of the input argument.
 * You may find hashmap lookups more familiar: Unless you have specific knowledge of the key used to lookup a value from a hashmap, you don't have any guarantee whether an associated value exists.

 Both of these operations are pure functions and are deterministic, but their results are contextualized by length and presence.
 Any unknown quantity along some measurable dimension requires specific handling in code.
-This means that in addition to writing code that handles the desired result of an operation, code must be specifically written for each dimension that exhibits unknown quantities.
+This means that in addition to writing code that handles the desired case of an operation, code must be specifically written for each dimension that exhibits unknown quantities.

-#### Relating nondeterminism and unknown quantities

-Unknown quantities are affected particularly by nondeterminism.
-Undesired results along dimensions such as length, presence, and validity require specific handling in addition to the code to handle the desired output of operations.
-This specific handling _creates complexity and draws engineering focus away from business logic_.

-**Side effects manifest as nondeterminism and form unknown quantities.**

 Side effects as **implicit outputs** include **faults** such as the _divide by zero_ error and thrown exceptions.
 They impose an additional layer of protection to prevent or recover from them.
 Exceptions are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some side effect as an **implicit input** may influence the outcome.